Friday, April 6, 2018

 • Defining The Issues:

--There is a theory that the Apostle Paul was a false teacher, a false prophet who corrupted the original teachings of the Lord Jesus Christ as revealed through the New Testament.
-It is claimed by some that present-day Christianity has fallen victim to the allegedly apostate theology of Paul, namely regarding his teachings on Christians not being under the Mosaic Law and the deity of Christ.
-These kinds of arguments are generally circulated by members of the Hebrew Roots Movement and Black Hebrew Israelites.
-Muslims make the claim that Paul was a false apostle.
+-There is a theory that the Apostle Paul corrupted the original teachings of the Lord Jesus Christ as revealed in the New Testament.
+It is claimed that present-day Christianity has fallen victim to the allegedly apostate theology of Paul, namely regarding his teachings on Christians not being under the Mosaic Law and the deity of Christ.
+These kinds of arguments are usually circulated by members of the Hebrew Roots Movement and Black Hebrew Israelites.
+Muslims also make the claim that Paul was a false apostle.
 However, it is not difficult to pit two individuals against each other (i.e. Paul vs. Jesus) by taking their statements out of context.
-The Apostle Paul did not contradict the teachings of Christ, but delivered and elaborated on His teachings.
-He did this both in writing and speech.
-The evidence in favor of Paul being a genuine apostle is so strong, that any attempt to discredit his apostleship as being fraudulent should be rejected out of hand.
+The Apostle Paul did not contradict the teachings of Christ, but elaborated on His teachings.
+He did this both in writing and in speech.
+The evidence in favor of Paul being a genuine apostle is so strong, that it is incredulous that anyone would even try to discredit his apostleship as being fraudulent.

-• Examples Of Agreement Between Paul And The Four Gospel Writers:
+• Examples Of Agreement Between Paul And The Gospel Writers:

 -Jesus Christ is a man (Philippians 2:6; 1 Timothy 3:16)